ni/nimble/CONTRIBUTING.md

    - documentation of specific utilities or components can exist next to the source or in dedicated `docs` folders throughout the repo.
 Be sure to link to lower-level documents from higher-level ones to aid in discovery.
 4. Links in documentation within the repo should use relative paths from the root of the repo (i.e. `/packages/nimble-components/docs/`, not `../nimble-components/docs`).
 This ensures links across packages will work both on GitHub and on `npmjs.org`.

+## Coding conventions

+This repo generally follows the [NI JavaScript and TypeScript Styleguide](https://github.com/ni/javascript-styleguide).
+Some packages list additional conventions in their `CONTRIBUTING.md`.

 ## Pull request policies

 ### Beachball change file